Skip to content

 Parquet and Delta Files

-If your source data are stored in Parquet or Delta files, please:
+If your source data is stored in Parquet or Delta files, please:

 • Create a first Project with the Databricks Stage Files generator